mcguffieCZ/stuff/_posts/2019-08-29-Owncloud Quickstart.markdown

 4. Login to the server via a browser to ensure installation is successful.

-## Enable user to connect to the server via IP Address/Port 8080
+## Enable user to connect to the server via alternate IP Address/Port

-In order to make an alternate available for access (port 8080, for example), a change will need to be made in the webserver settings.
+In order to make an alternate address/port available for access (port 8080, for example), a change will need to be made in the webserver settings.
 See [Apache documentation](https://httpd.apache.org/docs/2.4/) for information on how to change the default port.

 ## Add user accounts to the Owncloud server